MSkalai1998/bhuvithedataguy.github.io/_posts/2021-04-06-airflow-postgresql-to-bigquery-dynamically-generate-dags-and-tasks.md

 ---
 layout: post
 date: 2021-04-06 12:45:00 +0530
-title: Airlfow PostgreSQL to BigQuery Dynamically Generate DAGs and Tasks
+title: Airflow PostgreSQL to BigQuery Dynamically Generate DAGs and Tasks
 description: Airlfow PostgreSQL to BigQuery Dynamically Generate DAGs and Tasks using a JSON config with different sync interval.
 categories:
 - Airflow